 Septic tanks collect sewage and wastewater, separating it into different chambers within the tank.
 Solids settle and decompose, while liquids exit into the environment.

 These rules state that the sewage must be domestic in nature, and must not cause pollution.
-There are also rules you’ll need to follow depending on whether you release the sewage to the ground or to a surface water; these rules are detailed on the GOV.UK site, along with clarification of what constitutes ‘domestic’ sewage and details on how to check for pollution.
+There are also rules you’ll need to follow depending on whether you release the sewage to the ground or to a surface water, which can be found in the official GOV.UK guidance on the general binding rules, along with clarification of what constitutes domestic sewage, and details on how to check for pollution.

-If your septic tank releases into a groundwater source protection zone (SPZ1) you will need a permit.
-The GOV.UK site can help you work out if this applies to you.
+If your septic tank releases into a groundwater source protection zone (SPZ1), you will need a permit.
+Once again, consulting the official GOV.UK guidance can help you work out if this applies to you.

-You must have your septic tank emptied and checked at least annually, by a qualified company who will ensure the waste goes to a registered disposal site.
+You should have your septic tank emptied and checked at least annually, by a qualified company that will ensure the waste goes to a registered disposal site.
 Be sure to keep an auditable paper trail for your records.